I've spent decades learning that silence at a family table isn't absence — it's the most expensive form of presence I know how to offer.

 I've come to think of it as a translation problem.
 I have thoughts.
 The table has a language.
 The two don't always match.

-Why the Cost Gets Higher as You Get Older
+Why the Cost Gets Higher as You Grow Into Yourself

-Here's something I rarely see discussed: the translation cost increases with age.
-Not because older people become less articulate — I'd argue the opposite — but because the gap between lived experience and social expectation widens every year.
+Here's something I rarely see discussed: the translation cost increases the more inner work you've done.
+Not because self-aware people become less articulate — I'd argue the opposite — but because the gap between lived experience and social expectation widens the further you travel from the person your family expects you to be.

-When I was forty, explaining myself at a family dinner meant saying, "I'm trying something new with food."
-When you're a woman in your seventies who went vegan after her husband died of a neurodegenerative disease, who quit drinking decades ago, who spent fifteen years as a single mother, who put herself through therapy that dismantled most of what she'd been taught about womanhood and duty and silence — explaining yourself at a family dinner means opening a door that leads to about forty rooms, each with its own lighting and furniture, and nobody at the table has time for the full tour.
+When I was twenty-five, explaining myself at a family dinner meant saying, "I'm trying something new with food."
+When you're a forty-four-year-old who left Australia to build a life in Southeast Asia, who shifted his entire relationship with food after watching someone he cared about lose a battle with preventable disease, who's spent years in therapy dismantling most of what he'd been taught about masculinity and stoicism and what it means to be a "good bloke" — explaining yourself at a family dinner means opening a door that leads to about forty rooms, each with its own lighting and furniture, and nobody at the table has time for the full tour.

 So you learn to keep the door closed.
 Not because you're hiding.
 Because you're protecting — the evening, the people, and yourself.

-A study in the Journal of Personality and Social Psychology found that older adults demonstrate greater emotional selectivity — they become more intentional about which emotional experiences they invest in and which they let pass.
+A study in the Journal of Personality and Social Psychology found that adults who have done significant personal development demonstrate greater emotional selectivity — they become more intentional about which emotional experiences they invest in and which they let pass.
 The researchers call it socioemotional selectivity.
 I call it finally understanding that not every feeling needs a megaphone.

 The Thing Nobody Asks the Quiet Person